yogeshgawade/Sentiment-Analysis/README.md

 2.Run training_data.py to save features and classifiers.

-3.Create new file 'tweet-out.txt' and run 'tweeter_sentiment.py'
+3.Create new file 'tweet-out.txt' and run 'tweeter_sentiment.py' and 'graphing_twitter_sentiment.py'